 Replacing a fuse with one that has a higher rating greatly increases the chances of damaging the electrical system.
 If you do not have a replacement fuse with the proper rating for the circuit, install one with a lower rating.

 6. If the replacement fuse of the same rating blows in a short time, there is probably a serious electrical problem in your vehicle.
 Leave the blown fuse in that circuit and have your vehicle checked by a qualified technician.

-If the radio fuse is removed, the audio system will disable itself.
+On EX and SC models If the radio fuse is removed, the audio system will disable itself.
 The next time you turn on the radio you will see "ENTER CODE" in the frequency display.
-Use the preset buttons to enter the five-digit code (see page 131).
+Use the preset buttons to enter the specific digit code (see page 188).